 Section 2. - Composition of board of trustees; nomination and election of trustees.

 The board of trustees shall constitute the governing body of the Town.
-It shall consist of a five (5) trustees, each of whom shall file for office from the ward in which he or she resides, but shall be nominated and elected by vote of the Town at large.
+It shall consist of a five (5) trustees, each of whom shall file for office from the ward in which he or she resides, with one trustee to be elected or appointed from each of the five (5) wards, but shall be nominated and elected by vote of the Town at large.
 The five (5) trustees shall nominate one trustee to serve as mayor, with approval of a majority of the trustees.

 Section 3. - Qualification of trustees.